sksamuel/hoplite/README.md

 ## Sealed Classes

 Hoplite will support sealed classes where it is able to match up the available config keys with the parameters of one of the implementations.
-For example, lets create a a config hierarchy as implementations of a sealed class.
+For example, lets create a config hierarchy as implementations of a sealed class.

 ```kotlin
 sealed class Database {